rohrerj/scion/doc/BorderRouter.md

 goroutines and to improve the performance we can just increase the number of processing routines.

 # Design
-The border router will consist of three layers, the receiving, the processing and the forwarding.
+The border router will consist of three layers, the receiving, the processing and the forwarding layer.
 The communication between those layers and its components are implemented as go channels.

 * **Receivers** There is one receiver per border router interface that is responsible for batch-reading the